nicklockwood/SwiftFormat/README.md

 *Q. Can I use the `SwiftFormat.framework` inside another app?*

 > A. I only created the framework to facilitate testing, so to be honest I've no idea if it will work in an app, but you're welcome to try.
-If you need to make adjustments to the public/private flags or namespaces to get it working, open an issue on Github (or evene better, a pull request).
+If you need to make adjustments to the public/private flags or namespaces to get it working, open an issue on Github (or even better, a pull request).

+> The SwiftFormat framework is available as a CocoaPod for easier integration.

 Cache